AlibabaCloudDocs/ess/intl.en-US/Product Introduction/Benefits.md

-# Benefits {#concept_evq_kfm_qfb .concept}
+# Benefits

-This article introduces the function, product features and scenarios of Auto Scaling.
+This topic describes the features and scenarios of Auto Scaling.

-## Overview {#section_zhg_bgm_qfb .section}
+## Features

--   Automatically add or remove ECS instances when demand on your application increases or decreases.
+-   Automatically adds or removes ECS instances based on your business requirements.
--   Automatically configure the ECS instances of Sever Load Balancer.
+-   Automatically adds or removes ECS instances to or from the backend server groups of the associated SLB instances.
--   Supports configure the ApsaraDB for RDS whitelist.
+-   Automatically adds or removes IP addresses of ECS instances to or from the whitelists of the associated ApsaraDB for RDS instances.

-## Features {#section_scg_cgm_qfb .section}
+## Benefits

--   On demand: Adjust resources to fit the demand curve in real time.
-You do not have to worry about your computing capacity when demand surges.
+-   On demand: ESS scales resources on demand to respond to traffic spikes in real time without the need to predict demand changes.
--   Automated: Automatically create and release ECS instances based on policies you specify.
-Configure the Server Load Balancer and RDS whitelists with no manual operation.
+-   Automatic: ESS automatically creates and releases ECS instances without manual intervention.
+It also automatically configures SLB instances and whitelists of ApsaraDB for RDS instances.
--   Flexible: You can setup scheduled scaling, dynamic scaling based on targets monitored, scaling fixed number of instances, and automated replacing of unhealthy instances.
-It also can use external monitoring systems through APIs.
+-   Flexible: ESS allows you to schedule, customize, and fix the minimum number of instances, as well as configure automatic replacement of unhealthy instances.
+It also provides API operations to allow you to monitor instances by using external monitoring systems.
--   Intelligent: Can be applied to complicated scenarios.
+-   Intelligent: ESS intelligently schedules cloud computing resources to respond to various complex scenarios.

-## Scenarios {#section_cdh_dgm_qfb .section}
+## Scenarios

--   Video sharing: Workload surges during holidays and festivals.
-Computing resources have to be scaled out automatically in real time.
+-   Video streaming: Traffic loads surge during holidays and festivals.
+Cloud computing resources must be automatically scaled out to meet the increased demands.
--   Video streaming: Demand curve is difficult to predict manually.
-Computing resources have to be scaled out based on CPU usage, workload, or bandwidth.
+-   Live streaming and broadcast: Traffic loads are ever-changing and difficult to predict.
+Alibaba Cloud computing resources must be scaled based on CPU utilization, application load, and bandwidth usage.
--   Gaming: Demand increasing starts at 12:00 and lasts from 18:00 to 21:00, scheduled scaling is needed.
+-   Gaming: Traffic loads increase at 12:00 and from 18:00 to 21:00.
+Cloud computing resources must be scaled out on a regular basis.
+-   E-commerce: Traffic loads surge during big promotions.
+A large number of ECS instances must be created and available within minutes.